dharmab/8492sqdn.net/content/guides/dcs/standalone.md

 ---
 title: DCS Steam vs. Standalone
 summary: Differences between the Steam and standalone versions of DCS World.
+Most players should use the standalone version.
 tags:
   - digital combat simulator
 ---